imposibrus/com.jrc.components.agendan/README.md

 On top of those, I have added:

 - Start and end date for jobs
-- Configuration file
+- Configuration file (doesn't improve anything but tidies up a little bit)
 - single job types: two jobs with same name but different data will generate two separate records.
-- Possibility of switching on logging feature
+- Possibility of switching on logging feature (to a Mongo DB Collection)
-- COMING SOON: dashboard with latest executions, number of jobs running, future executions...
+- TODO: Currently working on a dashboard with latest executions, number of jobs running, future executions...

 ![rsz_1rsz_1screen_shot_2015-01-24_at_143552](https://cloud.githubusercontent.com/assets/3902198/5887704/3db553c0-a3d8-11e4-8dfb-e4eabf8dd9d2.png)